makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 In other words, If there's more than one way to do a job and one of those ways will end in disaster, then somebody will do it that way.

-In the next part of this series, we'll talk about some rules to follow.
-See you next time!
+In the next part of this series, we'll tackle some rules to follow.
+Thank you all for reading this article, and See you next time 😉.